Maharashtra National Law University, Nagpur: Campus

 The new building would be a completely green one with state-of-art facilities for students and staff with GRIHA Certification.
 It would have a ‘Museum Of Law’ along with a health and wellness centre to help nearby villagers.
 The campus will follow Indian Green Building Council (IGBC) norms.
 It will have solar panels to produce energy, and food would be cooked on it.
 All classrooms will be embedded with information and communication technology.
 The first phase of the construction has been done.
 Construction of the second and third phase of the campus is expected to complete to soon.
 MNLU Nagpur is envisioned to have the most beautiful campus in the country.
-MNLU Nagpur is expected to have the best in class infrastructure along with various amenities and facilities which include the country's first museum of law and a Hostel for the LGBT community.
+MNLU Nagpur is expected to have the best in class infrastructure along with various amenities and facilities which include the country's first museum of law and a Hostel for the LGBTQ+ community.